TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 SourceForge.net/

-A. Open the downloaded zip file and install the program by double clicking the "TileproxyInstaller.exe" and follow the prompts.
-You should accept the installer's default location (in the FSX root folder) for the main 'TileProxy" progam folder.
+A. Open the downloaded zip file and start the installation by double clicking the "TileproxyInstaller.exe" and follow the prompts.
+You should accept the installer's default location (in the FSX root folder) for the main 'TileProxy" program folder.
 If you do not have FSX installed then direct the installer to place the installation in your FS9 root folder.

-B. I recommend you accept ALL the default graphics settings during install, especially the radio button for the FSX "'Terrain Resolution" of 1.1 meters/pixel for FSX.
-Higher resolutions are experimental at this time (see Tip 4 of "Tips and Troubleshooting" below) and can really bog down your machine.
-You can change all of these settings anyway at a later time in the ProxyUser.ini file if you wish to experiment later.
+C. Continue on with the install.
+I recommend you accept ALL the default graphics settings during install, especially the radio button for the FSX "'Terrain Resolution" of 1.1 meters/pixel for FSX.
+Higher resolutions are experimental at this time (see Tip 4 of "Tips and Troubleshooting" below) and can bog down even very robust machines.
+You can change all of these settings anyway at a later time in the ProxyUser.ini file if you wish to experiment with different settings.

 Important: If you decided you'd like your Cache folders on another drive instead of their default location you'll need to edit a few entries in the ProxyUser.ini file: See This Page For Instructions.